Wenyuan-Vincent-Li/Path_R_CNN/README.md

 * **Anchor Strides:** The lowest level of the pyramid has a stride of 4px relative to the image, so anchors are created at every 4 pixel intervals.
 To reduce computation and memory load we adopt an anchor stride of 2, which cuts the number of anchors by 4 and doesn't have a significant effect on accuracy.

-## Contributing
-Contributions to this repository are welcome.
-Examples of things you can contribute:
-* Speed Improvements.
-Like re-writing some Python code in TensorFlow or Cython.
-* Training on other datasets.
-* Accuracy Improvements.
-* Visualizations and examples.

-You can also [join our team](https://matterport.com/careers/) and help us build even more projects like this one.

 ## Requirements
 * Python 3.4+
 * TensorFlow 1.3+